 During the crucial period after a final candidate has been chosen for the position, it is appropriate for the search committee chair to contact the candidate for the purposes of recruitment and to discuss curriculum.
-Other specific aspects of the appointment (including salary ranges, initial research grants, moving expenses, sabbatical eligibility, or spousal employment) should not be discussed.
+Other specific aspects of the appointment, including salary ranges, initial research grants, moving expenses, sabbatical eligibility, or spousal employment, should be discussed with the Provost.
 Following one or more telephone conversations with the candidate, the Provost will write a letter offering the candidate the position and specifying the terms of the appointment.
-After the candidate returns a signed copy of the offer letter, the President will send a letter of appointment.
+After the candidate returns a signed copy of the offer letter, the President will send the candidate a letter of appointment.